mineiros-io/pre-commit-hooks/README.md

 - [shellcheck](https://github.com/koalaman/shellcheck): ShellCheck is a GPLv3 tool that gives warnings and suggestions for bash/sh shell scripts.

+### Terradoc

+- terradoc-fmt: The terradoc fmt command is used to rewrite Terradoc configuration `*tfdoc.hcl` files to a canonical format and style.
+- terradoc-generate: The terradoc generates a documentation file from Terradoc configuration `*tfdoc.hcl` files

 ## Installation & Dependencies

 1. Install [pre-commit](https://pre-commit.com/).
 E.g. `brew install pre-commit`